 In Spain we also eat vigilante for a breakfast or afternoon tea time snack and you can add some bread to make it a more consistent food.
 The cheese that pairs best with quince for a vigilante is usually a semi cured version so it is hard rather than soft.
 In Spain we eat it with Manchego cheese.

 Although churros are an eminently Spanish food, they are also awfully common in Argentina as well as in other parts of Latin America like Mexico.
+They have also made a splash in South Korean cuisine where their popularity is increasing.
 In Argentina, I found churros to be slightly bigger, thicker and shorter than in Spain, but that could also be a coincidence based on the places I saw them in rather than a generality.

 Churros are common in cafeterias as they are eaten as snacks and not as desserts (yes, churros are not dessert items in Spain, only abroad) together with hot chocolate or coffee.